- Children Diagnosed With Cancer: What to Expect From the Health Care System

 Has a list of COG-approved treatment centers that can be searched to find the location closest to you

 Website offers support for families with cancer, as well as parent support groups, insurance and legal advice, and long-term/follow-up information.
 Also has books for children, caregivers, and teachers.

 Provides resources and information so no child faces a cancer diagnosis without a fully equipped support team behind them.

 Leukemia & Lymphoma Society

 Toll-free number: 1-800-955-4572

-Offers family support groups for children with blood cancers.
+Offers family support groups for children with blood cancers and their parents.
 Also has free educational publications and Webcasts.

 Ronald McDonald House Charities (RMHC)